2mal3/EnderGames/README.md

 Work in progress Paper plugin that brings back the discontinued EnderGames game mode from the GommeHD server.

+## Using the Plugin

+Install the plugin as usual on a Paper Server for Minecraft 1.21.4 of your choice.
+It is advisable to use a new world, as this can be damaged by the game.
+The game can only be started by server operators with the command `/endergames start`, for which all players must first select a kit with `/endergames kit <kit name>`.

 ## Kits

 - <details>